 Raw Roads: Invisible – based on a new short play by rapper Potent Whisper, this is a national touring project designed to get young people to create artistic responses to in/visibilty, their own as well as others.
 It is a Raw Material project, supported by Arts Council England.
 Watch the project’s culmination showcase here.
-(Artistic Director & Project Manager).
+(Artistic Director & Project Manager)

-Theatre Group – 12 weekly workshops for and with the clients of the homelessness charity The Connection at St Martin-in-the-Fields (Co-deviser and Facilitator).
+Theatre Group – 12 weekly creative and joyful workshops for and with the clients of the homelessness charity The Connection at St Martin-in-the-Fields.
+(Co-deviser and Facilitator)

 Shafted?! – a cabaret/performance/variety show about the realities of life with HIV in the UK.
 Co-written by and performed by a large cast of HIV positive community members and allies.
 Premièred as part of the Arches LIVE Festival, Glasgow in 2013.
 A new version with new protagonists and stories played in Edinburgh in 2014.
-(Dramaturg/Co-writer/Director),
+(Dramaturg/Co-writer/Director)

 In 1995 I co-founded Positive Nation, the first UK-wide monthly magazine for, of and by the HIV/Aids community.
 This venture included the creation of a supportive hub for HIV positive individulas, where the making of the magazine became a practice lab/rehearsal space that allowed people to re-integrate into society following long spells of illness and isolation.
-I worked as designer and producer on issues 1-50, until 1999.
+I worked as Producer and Designer on issues 1-50, until 1999.

 Since 2012, I have become increasingly engaged in collaborating with visual artists.
 These projects include: